-In accordance with the motto of our founder “Inform, pray and act”, our communication work gives a voice to those who often no longer have one.
+In accordance to our motto “Inform, pray and act”, our communication work gives a voice to those who often no longer have one.
 We present the pressing issues of the Church locally and serve as advocates for persecuted Christians vis-à-vis other bodies, we create the Religious Freedom Report, and prepare public relations reports for print, social media and audiovisual products.

 These materials are provided to the National Sections to forward to the local media, including radio and television stations.
 With information campaigns, publications, events and conferences, the 23 National Sections advocate the welfare of the Church around the world.
-We also assist with the construction of radio stations and oversee the training of media professionals in the service of evangelisation.
+As the “advocate of Christians”, we raise the voice for disadvantaged and persecuted Christians in many urgent cases.

 We give persecuted Christians a voice.Mark von Riedemann, Director of Public Affairs and Religious Freedom

-With a donation volume of 110 million euros, a good deal of need can be alleviated, but more is required to create a real difference in the world.
-One means of leverage is to inform and spur to action of governmental and transnational agencies that can then support larger aid projects.
-Around the world, ACN acts as an advocate for altruism and for suffering Christians.
-With success: In May 2019, our foundation was awarded the “Path to Peace Award” by the UN Mission of the Holy See in New York for its commitment.
+With a donation volume of approximately 122 million euros, a good deal of need can be alleviated, but more is required to create a real difference in the world.
+One means of leverage is the information and motivation of governmental and transnational agencies which can then influence local governments.
+ACN acts as an advocate of brotherly love and Christians in need, or as the foundation likes to say: “We give persecuted Christians a voice.”